-Residence status of a married person.
+5. Residence status of a married person.
 A married person may claim the residence status of his or her spouse or may claim independent residence status under the same regulations, set forth above, as any other adult.

 6. Children of parents who are employed by institutions of higher learning.
-Children of parents who are members of the faculty or staff of any institution under the jurisdiction of the Board of Trustees may be classified as residents without regard to the residence requirement of twelve (12) months, for the purpose of attendance at the institution where their parents are faculty or staff members.
+Children of parents who are members of the faculty or staff of any institution under the jurisdiction of the Board of Trustees may be classified as residents without regard to the residence requirement of twelve (12) months, for the purpose of attendance at the where their parents are faculty or staff members.

-Military personnel assigned on active duty station in Mississippi.
+7. Military personnel assigned on active duty station in Mississippi.
 Members of the Armed Forces on extended active duty and stationed within the State of Mississippi may be classified as residents, without regard to the residence requirement of twelve (12) months, for the purpose of attendance of state supported institutions of higher learning and junior colleges of the State of Mississippi.
-Resident status of such military personnel, who are not legal residents of Mississippi as defined under "Legal residence of an adult," subsection 2 of this act, shall terminate upon their reassignment for duty in the continental

-United States outside the State of Mississippi.
+Resident status of such military personnel, who are not legal residents of Mississippi as defined under "Legal residence of an adult," subsection 2 of this act, shall terminate upon their reassignment for duty in the continental United States outside the State of Mississippi.

 8. Children of military personnel.
 Resident status of children of members of the Armed Forces on extended active duty shall be that of the military parent for the purpose of attending state supported institutions of higher learning and junior colleges of the State of Mississippi during the time that their military parents are stationed within the State of Mississippi and shall be continued through the time that military parents are stationed in an overseas area with last duty assignment within the State of Mississippi, excepting temporary training assignments enroute from Mississippi.
-Resident status of minor children shall terminate upon reassignment under Permanent Change of Station Orders of their military parents for duty in the continential United States outside the State of Mississippi, excepting temporary training assignments enroute from
+Resident status of minor children shall terminate upon reassignment under Permanent Change of Station Orders of their military parents for duty in the continental United States outside the State of Mississippi, excepting temporary training assignments enroute from Mississippi, encode the state of Mississippi, excepting temporary training assignments for duty in the continental United States outside the State of Mississippi.

 9. Certification of residency of military personnel.
 A military person on active duty station in Mississippi who wishes to avail himself/herself or his/her dependents of the provisions of subsection 7 of this act, must submit a certificate from his/her military organization showing the name of the military member; the name of the dependent if for a dependent; the name of the organization of assignment and its address (may be in the letterhead); that the military member will be on active duty station in Mississippi on the date of registration at the state supported institution of higher learning or junior college of the State of Mississippi; that the military member is not on transfer orders; the signature of the Commanding Officer, the Adjutant, or the Personnel Officer of the unit of assignment with signer's rank and title.
-A military certificate must be presented to the registrar of the State supported institution of higher learning or junior college of the State of Mississippi each semester or tri-semester at for within ten (10) days prior to registration each semester for the provisions of subsection 7 of this act to be effective.
+A military certificate must be presented to the registrar of the State supported institution of higher learning or junior college of the State of Mississippi or the state supported to the registrar of the state supported institution of higher learning or junior college of the state of Mississippi or the state supported institution of higher learning or junior college of the State of Mississippi each semester or tri-semester at [or within ten (10) days prior to] registration each semester for the provisions of subsection 7 of this act to be effective.